4Anjali/limelab/_posts/2024-04-06-Robofest-MI—Qualifier-Prsentation-Vid-01.markdown

 categories: Personal
 image: /assets/images/ROBOfest-Mi-Qualifier-Presentation-Screenshot.png
 blurb: "Presenting my food sorter robotic work cell at the 2024 ROBOFEST Sr. Division Qualifier…"
-tags: ["Save-Food-Project", "robotics", "robofest", "LIMElab", "nostalgia", "my-journey"]
+tags: ["save-food-project", "robotics", "robofest", "limelab", "nostalgia", "my-journey"]
 ---

 Presenting at the Michigan Qualifier for the Sr. Division of ROBOFEST 2024.
 My project came first and I now move on to the world championships!
 Thank you to all my teachers and mentors @ Roeper, @ FANUC, and @ OCC who have helped me through this journey.